-Note: Prices on the left axis are the natural logarithm of the price index published by the City of Buenos Aires normalized.
-The exchange rate is the natural logarithm of the monthly average published by the central bank.
-Core inflation is the monthly log difference of the core price level (resto) which, excludes seasonaland regulated goods and services.
+Note: Prices on the left axis are the natural logarithm of the price index published by the city of Buenos Aires normalized to one at the initial date.
+The exchange rate is the natural logarithm of the monthly average published by the Central Bank.
+Core inflation is the monthly log difference of the core price level (rest), which excludes seasonal and regulated goods and services.